digital-land/specification/content/field/guidance.md

 ---
 cardinality: '1'
 datatype: text
-description: 'Guidance on how a publisher should use the field.'
+description: Guidance on how a publisher should use the field.
 end-date: ''
 entry-date: ''
 field: guidance